 Health and Fitness

-ACT SES recognises that in order to maintain a sufficient level of wellbeing to perform work effectively requires minimum standards of health and fitness of their members.
-Prospective members must provide a report from their medical practitioner vouching for their general good health and detailing any physical disabilities that may impact the performance of their duties.
+In order to maintain a sufficient level of well-being to perform work effectively, ACTSES requires its members to maintain minimum standards of health and fitness.
+As part of the application process prospective members must provide a report from their medical practitioner vouching for their general good health and detailing any physical disabilities that may impact the performance of their duties.